-Back then, when we wanted to take a screenshot, we would do it by clicking the PrtScr (Print Screen) button, pasting it into Windows Paint, and then saving it.
+Back in the day before Windows 10, when we wanted to take a quick screenshot on the desktop or in any full-screen app or game, we would do it by pressing the PrtScr (Print Screen) button, pasting it into Windows Paint, and then saving it, which was quite a hassle but the only practical way to do that.

-Fortunately, now there is a much easier way to take a screenshot in Windows 11 or Windows 10 without the need to use Paint or any other software.
+Fortunately, since Windows 10 (and still applicable in Windows 11), there is now a much easier built-in way to take a screenshot instantly without the need to use Paint or any other software.

-If you need to do more editing to your screenshot before saving it, skip the first method and scroll down to learn about how to use the Snipping Tool in Windows 11/10.
+If you need to do some edits to your screenshot, like highlighting things or adding some markings, etc. before saving it, you can skip the first method and scroll down to the next method to learn about how to use the Snipping Tool instead.

 The magic Win Key + PrtScr button